Falcons-ai/phi3-image-labeling/README.md

 This is a basic image description solution to review each image in a directory and provide a description.

 ## Overview
-The Image_desc function processes an image and generates a detailed description using the Phi-3 model.
+The run_phi3_vision() function processes an image and generates a detailed description using the Phi-3 model.

+The run_florence() function processes an image and generates the results from the Florence-2-base vision model also from Microsoft

 <video width="640" height="480" controls>